lh3/rmaxcut/README.md

 ## Introduction

 Rmaxcut finds an *approximate* solution to a weighted [max-cut][max-cut] problem via random perturbation.
-In the input file, each line shoudl provide the first nodeID, the second nodeID and an integer weight.
+Each line in an input file consists of the first nodeID, the second nodeID and an integer weight.
 The output gives
 ```txt
 N  nodeID   spin     w++  w+-  w-+  w--
 E  nodeID1  nodeID2  weight  spin1  spin2
 ```
 where `spin` is either 1 or -1, indicating the partition of `nodeID`.
-On an N-line, `w++` is the sum of positive weights of neighbors with positive spins.
+On an N-line, `w++` is the sum of positive weights of neighbors with positive spins;
-These `w**` numbers are mostly for debugging purposes.
+other `w**` numbers are similar.
+These numbers are mostly for debugging purposes.

 To try rmaxcut, you may acquire `x-all.txt.gz` from the [download page][download] and run
 ```sh
 rmaxcut -r20000 x-all.txt.gz > test.out 2> test.err
 ```
 It will take a couple of minutes on a single thread.
-Increasing option `-r` often leads to a better solution for the largest few connected components.
+Increasing option `-r`, the number of iterations, often leads to a better solution for the largest few connected components.
 Rmaxcut emits good enough solutions to problems at my hand.
 I haven't compared it to other more sophisticated max-cut solvers.
 Use with caution.

 ## Algorithms